-For a link to surface in a navigation menu, it must exist as a page in TYPO3.
+For a link to surface in a navigation menu, it must exist as a page in CMS.
 Yet, there is no page type that allows selection of a file from the Filelist module.
 Can we link to files?

 While this action is not recommended, there is a work-around to allow links to files in the navigation menu.